shakeelmohamed/egress-bootstrap/README.md

 4. Modify the `config` object in `config.js`
 5. Push your code up to your Heroku app, done

-* If using anything else
+### If using anything else

 * Submit an issue

+## Modifying site content

+* See the `jade` directory for various markup files used to create the web views.
+* See the `controllers` directory for specific functionality for each views, along with the files in `routes` for how they're invoked.
+* Add additional frontend assets to the `public` directory, then reference them in the files found in `jade/includes`, particularly `head.jade` and `scripts.jade`

 ## Running the tests